contagon/handbook/handbook/11-young-women.md

 Class presidencies, supported by adult leaders, plan service and activities.
 These should help accomplish the work of salvation and exaltation.
 Service and activities should build testimonies, strengthen families, foster class unity, and provide opportunities to bless others.
 They should be balanced among four areas of personal growth: spiritual, social, physical, and intellectual.

-Most youth activities are held at times other than on Sundays or Monday evenings.
+[[AO]]Most youth activities are held at times other than on Sundays or Monday evenings.
 They are usually held weekly.
 In some areas, distance, safety, or other factors make weekly activities impractical.
-In these areas, activities may be held less often, but they should generally be held at least monthly.
-Activities can be planned on the [Sample Service and Activity Planner], available on ChurchofJesusChrist.org.Some service and activities should include both young men and young women, especially for older youth.
+In these areas, activities may be held less often, but they should generally be held at least monthly. [[AO]]Activities can be planned on the [Sample Service and Activity Planner], available on ChurchofJesusChrist.org.

+Some service and activities should include both young men and young women, especially for older youth.

 Youth can benefit from socializing in larger groups.
 The youth in two or more wards may occasionally meet together for service and activities.
 Stakes or districts may occasionally plan service and activities for youth.

 Adult leaders help ensure that activities are safe (see [safety.ChurchofJesusChrist.org]; see also [20.6.20]).
-At least two responsible adult leaders should be present at all activities (see 11.6.1).
+At least two responsible adult leaders should be present at all activities (see [11.6.1]).

-For more information, see [YoungWomen.ChurchofJesusChrist.org].
+For more information, see [YoungWomen.ChurchofJesusChrist.org]. [[AO]]See also [JustServe.org] where it is available.
+These resources provide service and activity ideas.

-See also [JustServe.org] where it is available.
-These resources provide service and activity ideas._Annual Activities._ In addition to regular youth activities, young women may also participate in the following each year:
+_Annual Activities._ In addition to regular youth activities, young women may also participate in the following each year:

 * A meeting for youth and their parents near the beginning of the year.
 It can be held for young men and young women separately or together.
 It can also be held at the ward or stake level.
 It is planned and led by the assistants to the bishop in the priests quorum and the presidency of the oldest Young Women class.
-Young women turning 12 during the year may receive their emblems of belonging during this meeting (see 11.6.3).
+Young women turning 12 during the year may receive their emblems of belonging during this meeting (see [11.6.3]).
 For more information, see [ChildrenandYouth.ChurchofJesusChrist.org].
 * A Young Women camp (see [Young Women Camp Guide]).
 Young women may participate in additional overnight camps, events, and activities throughout the year, where feasible.
-* A ward or stake youth conference or a For the Strength of Youth (FSY) conference (see [FSY.ChurchofJesusChrist.org]).
+* [[AO]]A ward or stake youth conference or a For the Strength of Youth (FSY) conference (see [FSY.ChurchofJesusChrist.org]).
 * At least one activity emphasizing the standards in [For the Strength of Youth].
 This event could include both young men and young women.
 Parents may also be invited.

 _Age Requirements._ With their parents’ approval, young women may attend overnight Young Women camps beginning in January of the year they turn 12.
 They may attend dances, youth conferences, and FSY conferences beginning in January of the year they turn 14.
 However, they should be at least 16 before dating (see For the Strength of Youth [2011], [4]).

 _Paying for Activities._ Activities, including supplies, are paid for by the ward budget.
 Travel and expenses should not be excessive.

 As an exception, if the ward budget does not have enough money to pay for multiday activities, such as camps, leaders may ask participants to help pay for them.
 However, a young woman should not be prevented from participating if she cannot help pay.
-If more money is still needed, the bishop may authorize one fund-raising activity each year (see [20.2.8]).
+If more money is still needed, the bishop may authorize one fundraising activity each year (see [20.2.8]).

 The bishopric ensures that the budget and activities for young women and young men are sufficient and equitable.
 Budget for the young women is based on the number of young women in the ward.
 Budget for Aaronic Priesthood quorums is based on the number of young men in the ward.

-See [FSY.ChurchofJesusChrist.org] for information about funding for FSY conferences.
+[[AO]]See [FSY.ChurchofJesusChrist.org] for information about funding for FSY conferences.

 #### 11.2.1.4 Personal Development